 In a single season, Babe Ruth achieves 59 home runs in 1921 and 60 in 1927.
 He is the first to reach 300, 400, 500, 600, 700 cumulated home runs in MLB.

 Babe Ruth starts 1929 with a cumulated 470 home runs.
 At that date, no other player has exceeded 250.
 The public is passionate about the approach of 500.
 Ruth is pretentious and likes to announce his success in advance.
 On August 11, 1929 in Cleveland, he announces and executes the 500th home run of his career.
 He hit the ball with such a strength that it came out of the Park.

 The Louisville Slugger of the Cleveland feat was first kept by Ruth, then presented in the 1940s to one of his golfing, bowling and dining fellows.
 Hidden by this family to avoid attracting burglars, this glorious bat remained unknown in the hobby.
-It has just surfaced and is estimated $ 1M by SCP Auctions in an online sale closing on December 14, lot 2.
+It has just surfaced and it was sold for $ 1M by SCP Auctions on December 14, 2018, lot 2.
 It is graded GU10 by PSA/DNA.